ducflair/pdf-to-duc/README.md

-# pdf-to-duc
+# PDF-to-Duc
-Library to transform CAD PDF's into duc files.
+Library to transform CAD PDF's into Duc CAD files.
 This will enable ease of transition from old CAD projects.